Voice Commands for AI Coding

 State constraints explicitly.
 "Use TypeScript, no external dependencies, compatible with Node 18" - constraints you'd leave out of a typed prompt because they're tedious to type are easy to include when speaking.

-Result: detailed coding prompts that took 10 minutes to type with full context now take 50 seconds to speak, and you can pace while thinking through architecture instead of hunching over a keyboard.
+Result: detailed coding prompts that took 10 minutes to type with full context now take 50 seconds to speak.
+Better context, better code, less wrist strain.

-Do this now: open Claude or ChatGPT, press your hotkey, and dictate one feature you've been putting off because typing the full requirement with error handling and edge cases felt overwhelming.
+Try it now: open Claude Code or Cursor, press your hotkey, and dictate one feature you've been putting off because typing the full requirement with error handling and edge cases felt overwhelming.